 At Holywell School, our aim is to provide our children with a loving and happy school where Christian values guide moral and spiritual development for the future, and to provide extensive opportunities to enable each student's light to shine and to foster the light in those around them and those who need support.

 Text like this is a link to further information, within this document or elsewhere.

-Key Information - for explanatory notes, see Appendix A
+For explanatory notes, see Appendix A to the policy